Titan-C/slaveparticles/docs/slaveparticles.rst

    \ket{\downarrow} &= \ket{n_f = 0; S^z_\uparrow = -1/2}\ket{n_f = 1; S^z_\downarrow = 1/2} \\
    \ket{\uparrow\downarrow} &= \ket{n_f = 1; S^z_\uparrow = 1/2}\ket{n_f = 1; S^z_\downarrow = 1/2}

+Then when dealing with a multi orbital system, $2N$  new spin-$1/2$ variables
+$S^z_{m\sigma}$ and $2N$ auxiliary fermions $f_{m\sigma}$ are introduced, where
+$m=1, \cdots, N$ is the number of orbitals.

-The isolated atom
+Case: The isolated atom
-'''''''''''''''''
+'''''''''''''''''''''''

-The Hamiltonian for the isolated atom, with degenerated $2N$ fermions in spin and orbital reads:
+The Hamiltonian for the isolated atom, with $2N$ degenerated fermions in spin and orbital in particle-hole symmetry formulation, reads:

 .. math::
    \mathcal{H} = \frac{U}{2} \left( \sum_{n} d_n^\dagger d_n - N \right)^2
     -\mu \sum_{n} d_n^\dagger d_n

-When introducing the new operators in this Hamiltonian the Lagrange multipliers are also included to account for the restriction :eq:`slavespinrestriction` to avoid the unphysical states.
+When introducing the new operators in this Hamiltonian a Lagrange multiplier
+$\lambda$, considering all particles are indistingushable in spin and orbital, has also to included to account for the restriction :eq:`slavespinrestriction` avoid the unphysical states.

 .. math::